Gentle Monster

-As of April 2018, the company has 41 directly operated stores worldwide, including in South Korea, China, Hong Kong, Singapore, the United Arab Emirates, the United Kingdom, and the United States.
+Gentle Monster (Korean: 젠틀몬스터, stylized in all caps) is a South Korean brand of luxury sunglasses and eyeglasses founded in 2011.
+Gentle Monster is owned by parent company II Combined, which also operates fragrance brand Tamburins and dessert brand NUDAKE.

+As of 2025, Gentle Monster operates 81 stores across 14 countries, its products are available through over 450 retailers in 30 countries.

 Retail spaces

 Gentle Monster employs 6 people to design its eyewear products and 60 people to design the store visuals.
 Its products are exhibited like museum pieces in "an immersive and experiential offline shopping experience."